oschrenk/notes/lego-mindstorms.markdown

 ## Flashing the Firmware ##

 LEJOS NXJ is a firmware replacement, you will need to to flash the firmware on your NXT.
-Be advise that you willhaveto run Java 1.5 32bit version.
-If you run intp problems please consult the FAQ.
+Be advise that you will have to run Java 1.5 32bit version.
+If you run into problems please consult the FAQ.

 1. Connect the NXT to your Mac with the USB cable
 2. Open a terminal and change into the `lejos_nxj/bin` directory